SA9102/Markdown-Text-Editor-2.0/README.md

 # :hammer_and_wrench: :notebook: Markdown Text Editor 2.0

-**This is the branch where I am working on the new version of Markdown Text Editor.**
+**This is the main branch of Markdown Text Editor 2.0.
+It will receive gradual updates, and you can find the update logs in this README file.**

-This is the branch where I am working on Markdown Text Editor 2.0.
-It will receive gradual updates, and you can find the update logs in this README file.
+**The branch I am currently working on is the `styling` branch where I am now adding styling to the application.
+Once complete, it will be merged onto this branch.**

 Essentially, Markdown Text Editor 2.0 will be a complete revamp of my current Markdown Text Editor project.
 As well as having a new visual appearance, it will also include extra features like a nested folder-file system, and the ability to save your notes permanently on a database and retrieve them from any machine (so this new version will have a back-end also, unlike the previous version).